-Parents often have questions about how to keep breastfeeding as their baby grows and life changes.
+Parents or child caregivers often have questions about how to keep breastfeeding/chestfeeding as their baby grows and life changes.

 If you are returning to work while you are breastfeeding, ask your employer about how they can support you.
-Breastfeeding mothers need some flexibility to schedules for feeding and expressing, a place to express and store breastmilk and supportive management and co-workers.
-More information on returning to work after baby can be found here: Returning to Work After Baby
+Breastfeeding caregivers need some flexibility to schedules for feeding and expressing, a place to express and store breastmilk and supportive management and co-workers.

-Did you know that breastfeeding mothers are legally protected by the Ontario Human Rights Code?
-This means that women can’t be discriminated against because of their gender, including breastfeeding.
-Mothers have the right to breastfeed in public anytime, anywhere free from harassment.
+Did you know that breastfeeding people are legally protected by the Ontario Human Rights Code?
+This means that people can’t be discriminated against because of their gender, including breastfeeding.
+Individuals have the right to breastfeed in public anytime, anywhere free from harassment.

-For more information on what the Human Rights Code means for pregnant and breastfeeding mothers visit the Policy on preventing discrimination because of pregnancy and breastfeeding.
+For more information on what the Human Rights Code means for pregnant and breastfeeding individuals visit the Policy on preventing discrimination because of pregnancy and breastfeeding.